Congratulations on your offer of admission to Penn State University!

 - Start off the semester right by attending Penn State Worthington Scranton's Convocation and Welcome program.

-- Depending on your major, you may be invited to specialized orientation programs for your program of study.
+- Depending on your major, you may be invited to specialized programs for your program of study.

 Medical Entrance Requirements for New Students